davidaparicio/go-course-beginner/day2.md

 ---

-### Interface satisfaction
+### Interface satisfaction in other languages...

-* simply declare the methods required by the interface on the concrete type
-* verified at compile time
-* implicit!
-* compare to Java, PHP, C#, etc.
+... is specified on the type declaration of the implementor.

 ```
 // Java